-Snow and ice are common in winter, but the same can’t be said about sunshine.
+Snow and ice are common in winter, but the same cannot be said about sunshine.

 I was out and about all day on the South Side Hills, hiking and enjoying the virgin snow.
 There’s nothing quite like blazing your own trail through a thick white blanket of fresh powder!